milos-novakovic/NML_project_2022/README.md

 2. ***MLP*** model training and evaluation output values are stored in the corresponding [ipynb-file](MLP/Project_exploitation_MLP.ipynb).
 3. ***GraphSAGE*** model training and evaluation output values are stored in the corresponding [ipynb-file](GraphSAGE/Project_exploitation_GraphSAGE.ipynb).

-## How to test the software

-If the software includes automated tests, detail how to run those tests.

-## Known issues

-Document any known significant shortcomings with the software.

-## Getting help

-Instruct users how to get help with this software; this might include links to an issue tracker, wiki, mailing list, etc.

-**Example**

 If you have questions, concerns, bug reports, etc, please file an issue in this repository's Issue Tracker.

-## Getting involved

 ----